 The Listening and Viewing Service, based in the Rare Books & Music Reading Room, provides free public access to the Sound Archive's collections of recorded sound and video in St Pancras.
 Sound recordings can also be accessed in Boston Spa, Yorkshire.
 Use the online Sound and Moving Image Catalogue to search for onsite recordings.

-BBC Archive content can be discovered through the BBC Catalogue resource.
-Within this many of the 2007-2012 programmes can be streamed instantly, while older recordings are accessible on request by appointment with the Listening and Viewing Service.
+BBC Archive content is accessible on request by appointment with the Listening and Viewing Service.
 Additionally, the Library’s Broadcast News service provides instant streamed access to current radio and television news from BBC Radio 1, Radio 4, Radio 5Live, BBC World Service, LBC and talkSPORT.

 The Sound Archive Information Service is based in the Humanities Floor 2 Reading Room at St Pancras.
 Key monographs, journals and listings magazines such as Radio Times are on Open Access or can be requested via Explore the British Library.